 Relevant records, whether formal or informal, must be retained for a minimum of 5 years following the end of the reporting period.

 A record must also be kept in accordance with any other requirements as determined by the Electoral Commissioner.

-A person or entity who fails to comply with these requirements will be subject to civil penalties.
+Persons or entities who fail to comply with these requirements are subject to civil penalties.